Your Stats πŸ“Š

 πŸ’‘ Why it matters

-The closer you chip it, the easier the putt.
-An 18-foot putt is hard to make consistently.
-A 6-foot putt (scratch goal) is much more manageable.
-Better chipping = easier putting = fewer bogeys.
+The closer you chip, the easier the putt.
+A 17-foot putt is hard to make consistently.
+A 8-foot putt is much more manageable.
+Tighter chipping directly reduces the pressure on your putting.

 πŸ“Š Your data says